slideflow/slideflow/docs-source/source/quickstart.rst

 Configuring models
 ******************

 Neural network models are prepared for training with :class:`slideflow.ModelParams`, through which we define the model architecture, loss, and hyperparameters.
-Dozens of :ref:`preconfigured models` are available in both the Tensorflow and PyTorch backends, and both neural network :ref:`architectures <tutorial3>` and :ref:`loss <custom_loss>` functions can be customized.
+Dozens of architectures are available in both the Tensorflow and PyTorch backends, and both neural network :ref:`architectures <tutorial3>` and :ref:`loss <custom_loss>` functions can be customized.
 In this example, we will use the included Xception network.

 .. code-block:: python